AZR81/HX-Design---AZ420/README.md

 -Saves the results of the calculations in a text file in the Output folder for future processing.
 The folder is needed for this file to run.

 constants.py:
 -Stores all the data and the functions needed for processing it.
+-ASME pipe data is read from ASME_pipe_sizes_1.txt.

 image_to_poly.py
 -Loads grayscale images and fits a polynomial or returns the scaled data so it can be used for linear interpolation.